1400-1600 RenaissanceHistorical sitesWar & Peace

 Page on the series "The Story of Flanders" with Tom Waes (VRT Canvas).

-- Link to the 6th episode "Hoe get ik in de hemel?".
+- Link to the 6th episode "Hoe geraak ik in de hemel?".

 Wikipedia page about Sebastiaan Matte.

-The road to Steenvoorde is very well marked 😉
+The road to Steenvoorde is very well signposted. 😉

 We use cookies on our website.

-Confirm this if you accept our tracking cookies.
-You can also refuse tracking so that you can continue to visit our website without sending data to third party services.
+Please confirm if you accept our tracking cookies.
+You can also refuse tracking so that you can continue to visit our website without sending data to third-party services.